wpendl99/.github/profile/javascript/introduction/introduction.md

    ![Browser Debugger](codePenJavaScriptDebugger.png)
 1. Use your browser's debugger.
 For example, if you open Chrome and press `F12` the debugger will display.
 Select the `Console` menu option.
 This will display a JavaScript interpreter where you can write and execute your code.
    ![Browser Debugger](browserDebugger.png)
 1. Install and use `Node.js`.
 Node.js is a JavaScript execution application.
 This will let you run JavaScript outside of a browser.
-There are three ways to do this.
+There are three ways you can use Node to run your JavaScript.
    1. Run in interpreter mode.
 To do this you run `node.js` from the console and type in your JavaScript into the interpreter.
       ```sh
       ➜  node